Skip to main content

 How It Works

-1. Parallel clip generation – All main clips are generated concurrently via Veo 3.1's image-to-video endpoint
+1. Parallel clip generation – All main clips are generated concurrently (fixed concurrency of 2) via Veo 3.1's image-to-video endpoint, with a circuit breaker that trips after 2 consecutive failures to avoid wasted API calls

-3. Transition generation – Veo 3.1 Fast's first-and-last-frame interpolation API generates a transition between each pair of adjacent clips, with individually configurable duration (4, 6, or 8 seconds each)
+3. Parallel transition generation – Veo 3.1 Fast's first-and-last-frame interpolation API generates transitions between each pair of adjacent clips in parallel (same concurrency limit), with individually configurable duration (4, 6, or 8 seconds each)

 4. Sequential merge – Clips and transitions are concatenated: Clip₁ → Trans₁₋₂ → Clip₂ → Trans₂₋₃ → Clip₃ → …